The Undergraduate Minor in Biology

 At least two courses from the Bio Foundations (BIO 80-level) must be taken.
-Additionally, students may count either one BIO 60-level course OR a third Bio Foundations (80-level) course toward their minor.
+Additionally, students may count one additional Bio Foundations (80-level) courses toward their minor.

 All courses must be taken for a letter grade and be worth or approved for 3 or more units.

 All additional courses, other than OSPAUSTL 10, 28 and/or 32 must be at or above the 100-level.
 Introductory Seminars may not be used to fulfill the minor requirements regardless of their level.